-Don't be fooled by the over-promises made by those "unethical" providers — especially those claim they can save you 20GB disk space in just two minutes.
-That's often impossible because searching or scanning for duplicates takes time, and reviewing them is often a time-consuming process.
+Don’t be fooled by the over-promises made by those “unethical” providers — especially those who claim they can save you 20GB of disk space in just two minutes.
+That’s often impossible because searching or scanning for duplicates takes time, and reviewing them is often a time-consuming process.
 Therefore, it is always recommended that you carefully review each item before deciding to delete it just in case of misoperation.

 Also, it is worth noting that duplicate items aren’t necessarily meant to be removed.
 You may have good reason to keep them in different folders, especially when your computer is shared with someone else.
 You create different folders to separate content and it’s totally possible that some files overlap between you and other users.
 You don’t want to delete those overlapped items without permission!

-Who Should (or Should NOT) Get This
+Who Should Get (or Avoid) This

-First off, you don't need a duplicate finder software at all if your computer has enough storage, or you rarely save multiple copies of a file (be it a photo, video, or phone backup).
-Even if you do, sometimes you can just take several minutes to go through these frequently-used folders and sort them out — unless there are thousands of them and it's impossible to take the time to manually check each folder.
+First off, you don’t need duplicate finder software at all if your computer has enough storage, or you rarely save multiple copies of a file (be it a photo, video, or phone backup).
+Even if you do, sometimes you can just take several minutes to go through these frequently-used folders and sort them out — unless there are thousands of them and it’s impossible to take the time to manually check each folder.

 The main value of these programs is saving time.
 Why?
-Because, as we already mentioned, manually searching for extra files you've saved in a hard drive is often tedious and incomplete.
-For instance, it's totally possible that you might have backed up the same photo album seven times while the original one is hidden somewhere deep in a disk that requires seven clicks to access.
+Because, as we already mentioned, manually searching for extra files you’ve saved on a hard drive is often tedious and incomplete.
+For instance, it’s totally possible that you might have backed up the same photo album seven times while the original one is hidden somewhere deep in a disk that requires seven clicks to access.